 - Place a fermentation weight on top to hold the carrots below the brine.
 Here are some ideas on how to keep veggies submerged below the brine.

-- Put on the lid and leave at room temperature, but out of direct sunlight.
+- Put on the lid and leave it at room temperature but out of direct sunlight.

-- Store the jars at room temperature for at least 10 – 20 days depending on the taste you would like to achieve.
-Hotter temperatures mean a faster ferment time, cold weather a slower one.
+- Store the jars at room temperature for at least 10 – 20 days, depending on the taste you would like to achieve.
+Hotter temperatures mean faster ferment time, and cold weather is slower.
 It pays to be patient because the longer it sits, the more flavor will develop.

-- Remember to burp the jar every day to release carbon dioxide and add extra brine if needed.
+- Remember to burp the jar daily to release carbon dioxide and add extra brine if needed.

 - You can open and taste along the way until you are satisfied.
-I ferment mine for at least a week, and that is the flavor my family enjoys the most.
+I ferment mine for at least a week, which is my family’s favorite flavor.

-- When done move to the refrigerator for storage.
+- When done, move it to the refrigerator for storage.
 The fermented carrots will keep for up to a year, though they lose color as the months go on.